“Social Media App Development: The Overview and Trends”

 |Dating social networks||match single people who want to start a relationship||Muzmatch, HowAboutWe, Tinder|

-The world’s most popular social media platforms attract millions of active users each day.
+The world’s best new social networking apps attract millions of active users each day.
 Ranking platforms based on users, we can see that Facebook is at the top of the list, having surpassed the mark of 2 billion active accounts.
 YouTube (1.5 billion), WhatsApp (1.2 billion), and Facebook Messenger (1.2 billion) are next on the list as global social media dominators.

 As a general overview, here are the most important functions in a social media app: